-- Beginning in November 2018, the first Austrian Christmas Museum in Steyr will display a replica of the first text print of “Silent Night”.
-Guided tours of the Christmas Museum will be possible throughout the year upon prior registration with the Steyr Tourist Board.
+- Since November 2018, the first Austrian Christmas Museum in Steyr displays a replica of the first text print of “Silent Night”.
+Guided tours of the Christmas Museum are possible throughout the year upon prior registration with the Steyr Tourist Board.
 Among the particularly attractive attractions are the extensive collection of historical Christmas jewellery from the years 1830 to 1930, 200 doll houses, as well as a ride on a train across three floors all the way up to the angel’s workshop on the top floor — a technological marvel on rails.
 The Christmas Museum is visited by the “Steyrer Christkindl” every Saturday and Sunday during the Advent period.

 - Those who want to embark on a longer hike to the neighbouring towns of Christkindl or Garsten, can follow the marked Christkindl Pilgrimage Trail.
 The roughly nine-kilometre-long trail almost exclusively consist of asphalt road, highlights are the Christkindl Pilgrimage Church and the Garsten Abbey.
 The trail is also offered as a guided hike with two prayer sessions (duration approximately 4 to 5 hours).